sanchit94/autofill-bootstrapped/README.md

   - https://www.amazon.in/

 2. When the user is on a screen, clicking the button in the popup view will show the same notification it shows right now.
 3. When the user reaches the checkout screen, and the option to enter the Credit/Debit Card details is present, it should autofill card details that are hardcoded in the project(see /src/data.js) in the respective input fields.
 Once that's done, it should show a notification that card details are autofilled.
+Additionally, this functionality should work even if the user has not selected the Add a Credit/Debit Card select.

 ## Requirements
 1. Code quality is the foremost priority.